-for medical datasets are presented in Table~\ref{tab:cancer_results}.
-For both of them, our method (with or without kernel extension) improves the Area Under the ROC Curve (AUC) comparing to the baseline method.
+\paragraph{Results.} Results for histological datasets are presented in Table~\ref{tab:cancer_results}.
+For both of them, our method (with or without kernel extension) improves the Area Under the ROC Curve (AUC) comparing to the baseline methods.
 Moreover, our method obtains the highest recall, which is of importance for reducing the number of false negatives.
 To explain why our method surpasses the AbMILP, we compare the weights of patches in the average pooling.
-Those patches contribute most to the final score and should be investigated by the medical doctors.
+Those patches contribute the most to the final score and should be investigated by the pathologists.
 One can observe in Fig.~\ref{fig:breast_diff} that our method highlights fewer patches than AbMILP, which simplifies their analysis.
-Additionally, SA dependencies obtained for the most relevant patch of our method are justified medically, as they mostly focus on nuclei located in the neighborhood of crypts (see supplementary materials for more examples).
-Moreover, in the case of the colon cancer dataset, we further observe the positive aspect of our method, as it strengthens epithelium nuclei and, at the same time, weakens nuclei in the lamina propria.
-Finally, we notice that kernels often improve overall performance without significant superiority of any of them.
+Additionally, SA dependencies obtained for the most relevant patch of our method are justified histologically, as they mostly focus on nuclei located in the neighborhood of crypts.
+Moreover, in the case of the colon cancer dataset, we further observe the positive aspect of our method, as it strengthens epithelium nuclei and weakens nuclei in the lamina propria at the same time,.
+Finally, we notice that kernels often improve overall performance but none of them is significantly superior.